Sport in Cornwall: Cricket

 One of the earliest references to cricket in Cornwall is 1816 and Sir William Pratt Call of Whiteford House in Stoke Climsland, organised a match against the Plymouth Garrison, and noted:- tea and a meal in a marquee at 6 o'clock.
-Cornwall County Cricket Club competes in the Minor Counties Championship, the second tier National County structure.
+Cornwall County Cricket Club competed in the Minor Counties Championship, the second tier National County structure; and more recently in the National Counties of English and Welsh cricket championship.
 There is also a Cornwall Cricket League.

 Notable Cornish cricketers include the following: